Local utility office

 Verification checklist

-• Ask the vendor to confirm current Santa Clara grease coverage, manifest handling, and who leaves the receipt trail on site.
+- Ask the service company to confirm current Santa Clara grease coverage, manifest handling, and who leaves the receipt trail on site.

 Active routing coverage in Santa Clara